-This Blog contains the latest UNITY news and references to stories and articles that may be of interest to an audience that includes and extends beyond Native American youth.
+This section contains the latest UNITY news and references to stories and articles that may be of interest to an audience that includes and extends beyond Native American youth.
 This may include educators, potential employers, college recruiters, Native youth program managers, and others who share an interest in American Indian youth issues.